vincentlou-git/aumix/README.md

    import sys
    sys.path.append("path_to_aumix")
    ```
+5. Install all dependencies in the repository by `pip install -r requirements.txt`.
-4. Change the directory to the script you want to run, then run it by `python3 <script_name>`.
+6. Change the directory to the script you want to run, then run it by `python3 <script_name>`.
 For example:

    ```
    repo$   cd examples